mcowger/Carvera_Controller/README.md

 - carveracontroller-community-\<version\>-x86_64.appimage - Linux AppImage for x64 systems
 - carveracontroller-community-\<version\>-aarch64.appimage - Linux AppImage for ARM64 systems

+### Usage: Linux App Images

+Linux AppImages are a self-contained binary with all the required dependencies to run the application.

+To use it, first make it executable (`chmod +x carveracontroller-community-<version>-<arch>.appimage`).

+Then you will be able to run it.

+If you want a shortcut, consider using [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher).

 ## Alternative Installation: Python Package

-It's best to use a one of pre-built packages as they they have frozen versions of tested dependenies, however if you prefer the software can be installed as a Python package.
+It's best to use one of the pre-built packages as they they have frozen versions of tested dependencies and python interpreter, however if you prefer the software can be installed as a Python package.
 This might allow you to use a unsupported platform (eg raspi 1) provided that the dependencies can be met.

 ``` bash
 pip install carvera-controller-community